What is Cottage Cheese Pasteurization?

 Risk of Consuming Unpasteurized or Raw Milk

-Nearly all cottage cheese you will find in stores will be made from pasteurized milk; therefore, there is no need to lose sleep over obtaining a foodborne milk illness.
-It just isn’t that common with unexpired pasteurized milk products.
-The cottage cheese container should be marked with verbiage stating something like “pasteurized”, in case you have any doubts before buying.
+Nearly all cottage cheese you will find in stores will be made from pasteurized milk.
+The cottage cheese container should be marked with verbiage stating “pasteurized” or something similar, in case you have any doubts before buying.
 Check with the manufacturer if you have any questions regarding the pasteurization of their products.
-While there is a debate over raw milk vs. pasteurize milk, we will save that length argument for another article.
+While there is a debate over raw milk vs. pasteurize milk, we will save that lengthy topic for another article.